karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Key Features and Characteristics:

-	One Pod Per Node	--> A DaemonSet ensures that exactly one instance of a pod runs on each node in the cluster where the DaemonSet is applied.
+	One Pod Per Node:		--> A DaemonSet ensures that exactly one instance of a pod runs on each node in the cluster where the DaemonSet is applied.
-	Automatic Scheduling: 	-->When new nodes join the cluster, a DaemonSet automatically schedules the required pods on those nodes, ensuring that each node has the specified pods running.
+	Automatic Scheduling: 		--> When new nodes join the cluster, a DaemonSet automatically schedules the required pods on those nodes, ensuring that each node has the specified pods running.
 	Pod Lifecycle Management: 	--> DaemonSets handle pod lifecycle events, ensuring that pods are rescheduled or replaced if they fail or are deleted.
-	Use Cases: 		-->DaemonSets are commonly used for tasks like log collection, monitoring, networking, storage daemons, or any service that should run on all nodes.
+	Use Cases: 			--> DaemonSets are commonly used for tasks like log collection, monitoring, networking, storage daemons, or any service that should run on all nodes.

 Example Use Cases: